peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.md

 ## Data Preparation Pipeline

-The data preparation pipeline is a fully automated workflow that transforms raw data from the Astro-Databank (ADB) into the final `personalities_db.txt` used in the experiments.

-### Data Sourcing and Preparation Pipeline

 The data preparation pipeline is a fully automated, multi-stage workflow.
 It begins with data extraction from the live Astro-Databank website and concludes with the generation of the final `personalities_db.txt` file used in the experiments.

 **Replication Paths:** Researchers can approach this project in two ways: